google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-three.md

 In this interview, Victor identified a range of impairments, and placed them into four broad categories: *visual*, *motor*, *hearing*, and *cognitive*.
 He also pointed out that each type of impairment might be *situational*, *temporary*, or *permanent*.

 Let's take a look at some real-world examples of access impairments and see where they fall within those categories and types.
+Note that some impairments may fall into more than one category or type.

 | &nbsp;        | Situational  | Temporary | Permanent |
 |:----          |:----:        |:----:     |:----:     |